tlundqvist/babylon_txcheck/README.md

 # Babylon BTC Staking Transaction Builder

-A CLI tool demonstrating Babylon-style Bitcoin staking transaction creation.
-Useful for educational purposes or as a tool to double check the staking taproot address when staking BTC on the Babylon network.
+A CLI tool demonstrating Babylon-style Bitcoin staking transactions creation.
+Useful for educational purposes or as a tool to double check the staking taproot addresses when staking BTC on the Babylon network.

 This tool uses only the btcd libraries.
 It also includes a local copy of Babylon's `BuildStakingInfo` function (extracted from the Babylon